6 Ways to Support Your Desired Culture at Work

 The Bottom Line

 Supporting your desired culture and keeping your behavioral norms aligned with your strategy requires commitment and vigilance.
-Set clear expectations for the results and behaviors that are consistent with cultural goals.
+Set clear expectations for the results and behaviors that you seek.
 Then hold all employees accountable for measuring up to them.

 Evaluate your Performance